 Before saying yes to everything, it is important to quickly glance at your calendar and make sure that you are not in a scheduling conflict.
 It will help you to save yourself from receiving angry emails.

 7. Stop Complaining

-Make complaint but do it in a right way.
+Make a complaint but do it in the right way.
 Whenever you come up with a complaint, it is important to frame things regarding solutions.
 Complaint with an idea of improvement will decrease the focus on problems.
-A complaint with a practical approach for solution evokes pleasant emotions.
+A complaint with a practical approach to the solution evokes pleasant emotions.

 8. Beware of Productivity Killers

-According to a study conducted by upwork, distraction and non-core tasks are the two most important productivity killers.
-44% respondents believed that there is the indirect correlation between productivity and distraction.
-A lot of things such as quick glance at social media updates, co-workers pinging with random questions and other things clamoring for attention decrease productivity.
+According to a study conducted by Upwork, distraction and non-core tasks are the two most important productivity killers.
+44% of respondents believed that there is an indirect correlation between productivity and distraction.
+A lot of things such as quick glance at social media updates, co-workers pinging with random questions, and other things clamoring for attention decrease productivity.

 21% suggest non-core tasks such as emails and meetings also decrease the productivity of an individual.
-If you want to increase productivity, first thing which you have to do is to identify the sources of distractions.
+If you want to increase productivity in your work habits, the first thing which you have to do is to identify the sources of distractions.
 According to CareerBuilder top, five destroyers of productivity are the cell phone, the internet, gossips, social media, and emails.
 Try to avoid these productivity killers to increase your productivity.

-According to a research, only 2% people are capable of doing more than one task at one time.
+According to research, only 2% of people are capable of doing more than one task at one time.
 Multitasking allows you to add variety to your working day by doing a maximum task in the minimum time period.
-The ability to switch different tasks will stimulate the creativity and productivity.
+The ability to switch different tasks will stimulate creativity and productivity.

 Multitasking allows the users to manage vacant time productively and to avoid meager working outputs.
-In short multitasking saves money, saves time and increase productivity.
+In short, multitasking saves money, saves time, and increases productivity.